pbe-axelor/git-utilities/README.md

 Commands
 -----------------------------------------
 `git-info` : Show information about the repo. <br/>
-`git-each-status` : Show status of super and sub repositories.
+`git-each-status` : Show status of super and sub repositories. <br/>
+`git-release` : Create tag with the given tag as parameter. <br/>

 Installation
 -----------------------------------------